 Employment purchases: Required to help a worker find, accept, or keep a job in Oregon.
 Purchases may include:

-- Tuition, books, and fees for classes to update existing skills or meet job requirements (up to $1,000)
+- Tuition, books, and fees for classes to update existing skills or meet job requirements ($1,000 per use, up to $2,000)

-- Moving expenses for a job in Oregon if the new job is more than 50 miles from the worker’s home
+- Moving expenses for a job in Oregon if the new job is 50 miles or more from the worker’s home

 - Miscellaneous other purchases (up to $2,500)

-Worksite modification: WCD repays costs of items needed to overcome injury-caused permanent limitations so the worker can do a job.
-A preferred worker can use modification two times — once with two different employers or twice with the same employer for two different jobs (up to $25,000).
+WCD repays costs of items needed to overcome injury-caused permanent limitations so the worker can do a job ($35,000 per use, up to $50,000).